2020 Macy’s Credit Card Review – WalletHub Editors

 - No Annual Fee: Neither Macy’s credit card charges an annual fee, but this is perhaps most important as it relates to the store card.
 It’s definitely not going to be your everyday spending vehicle, for one thing, and people generally don’t like paying for situational plastic.
 The store card also is available to people with less-established credit and who tend not to have money to throw around.

-Very High Regular APR: Both the Macy’s Amex and store card have a regular APR of 26.99% (V), which is well above the 20.79% average for “good credit” credit cards and slightly above the 25.76% store-card average, according to WalletHub’s latest Credit Card Landscape Report.
+Very High Regular APR: Both the Macy’s Amex and store card have a regular APR of 26.74% (V).
+For context, the average APR for “good credit” credit cards is 20.68%, and the store-card average is 25.44%, according to WalletHub’s latest Credit Card Landscape Report.

 You should therefore strive to always pay your Macy’s credit-card bill in full, regardless of which version you get.
 That shouldn’t be too big of a sacrifice, though, considering that high-end clothing and accessories purchases are not debt-worthy necessities.